 Things You'll Need

-- 1/4-inch foam board (optional)
+1/4-inch foam board (optional)

-- Clear packing tape (optional)
+Clear packing tape (optional)

 Take height and width measurements of canned food varieties you are considering for use in the sculpture and write them down with the corresponding product name.

 Divide the approximate dimensions of the sculpture structure by the measurements from the proposed cans to calculate how many you will need to complete the design.